-- The names of candidates nominated for election will be public information as they are received, once the nomination has been validated. - The names of nominators will not be released by the Chief Returning Officer to the public or the other candidates.
+- The names of candidates nominated for election will be made public on Thursday, January 31, 1:00 p.m. - The names of nominators will not be released by the Chief Returning Officer to the public or the other candidates.

 xiii) Withdrawal of nomination